Skip to content

 Worker Backends

-The instance chart supports two worker backend modes for worker-routed tools such as shell, file, and python.
-The dedicated-worker provisioning flow is implemented today.
-Both modes store agent data in the same per-agent directory structure.
+The instance and runtime charts support two worker backend modes for worker-routed tools such as shell, file, and python.

 Helm value Behavior Best for